amoss/pidgin/tests/index.md

 ## unit_seq7

-Check greediness of "some" on a nonterminal, must be equivalent to unit_seq6
+Check greediness of "some" on a nonterminal, should be equivalent to unit_seq6.

+## unit_seq8